tayloraburgess/fielding-chat/README.md

 #### /api/v1/messages/:ref_id

 Messages don't have names or titles, but you can find them using their "refId", which is a number the server automatically generates when it creates a new message.

 When you POST a new message, you'll receive a URL in response containing its refId.
-The list of messages you can GET from /api/v1/messages also contain refId URLs.
+The list of messages you can GET from /api/v1/messages also contains refId URLs.

 At this endpoint, you can:

 - GET a representation of the message
 - PUT updated message information.
 You should use the POST template from /api/v1/messages--however, you can leave out a property if you want, say, to only update the "text" but not the "user".
-- DELETE the message resource (note: this will also remove the message from any associated logs)
+- DELETE the message resource (note: this will also remove the message from any associated logs).

 ### /api/v1/logs

-Logs are highest-level resource in the API.
-Each log has a name, and also has a list of users and a list of messages.
+Logs are the highest-level resource in the API.
+Each log has a "name", and also has an array of "users" and an array of "messages".
 It's up to you how to use that represented information, though.

-For example, logs can have an unlimited number of users in their 'users' property--but you could articifically limit it to just two users in your application if you don't want group chats.
+For example, logs can have an unlimited number of "users" in the array--but you could articifically limit that to just two users in your client application if you don't want group chats.
 Essentially, logs are what allow users to share a stream of messages with each other--but it's a bit open-ended.

+(An additional note: when created, all resources are given a "created_at" property, which is automatically set to the current time & date.
+You could use this data as a way to order messages taken from a log representation, if you want.)

 Like the other endpoints, you can POST in this format: